DriftCascade/DriftCascade-Site/site/content/blog/optimizing-fovmapping-with-raycastcommand.md

 Now, for the story of how I got these results.

-## Using RaycastCommand for Ground Heights
+## Adding RaycastCommand for Ground Heights

 > We do these things not because they are easy, but because we thought they were going to be easy